vladigleba/vladigleba.github.io/source/_posts/2013-11-29-using-at-font-face-with-ruby-on-rails.markdown

 # Declaring Your Fonts

-Alright, we’re now ready to declare our fonts.
+All right, we’re now ready to declare our fonts.
 In order to keep our code organized, we’ll add a new `fonts.css.scss` file to `app/assets/stylesheets`, and we’ll make our `@font-face` declarations right inside it.
 (Note that I use the SASS pre-compiler; hence, the additional `.scss` extension.)

 Since I downloaded my fonts from Font Squirrel, I already have my font declarations pre-written for me.
 All I need to do is open the Webfont Kit I downloaded earlier, find the `stylesheet.css` file, and copy and paste the code into the `font.css.scss` file I just created above.
 If you didn’t use Font Squirrel, you’ll need to write the declarations yourself.
 You can follow the examples at [fontspring.com](https://www.fontspring.com/blog/the-new-bulletproof-font-face-syntax) for guidance.